mastodon/documentation/content/en/methods/timelines.md

 local
 : Boolean.
 Return only local statuses?
 Defaults to false.

+remote
+: Boolean.
+Return only remote statuses?
+Defaults to false.

 only_media
 : Boolean.
 Return only statuses with media attachments?
 Defaults to false.